prapalu/esw/README.md

-# Exploratory Search Workloads collection (ESW)
+# Exploratory Search Workflows collection (ESW)

-This repository contains the data and the scripts for the Exploratory Search Workloads collection
+This repository contains the data and the scripts for the Exploratory Search Workflows collection

 ## Scope